 Here are 51 blogging and internet marketing tips that you can use as inspiration for the upcoming year.

 1. Revisit your goals.
 Take a moment and rewrite your goals.
 You may find that they may have changed since the last time you really took a good look at them.
-If you don’t have any goals, than what are you working towards?
+If you don’t have any goals, then what are you working towards?

 2. Remember where you were.
-Where was your online business or blog at one year ago?
+Where was your online business or blog one year ago?
 Are you seeing any improvements?
 If yes, be proud of how far you’ve come along and the fact that you haven’t given up.
 If you haven’t seen any improvements, why do you think that is?

 3. You can always do a little bit more.
 If you’re up to it, try this 2-step exercise: